Thomas M. Konda: Conspiracies of Conspiracies

-Dr. Konda published his first book, Conspiracies of Conspiracies, with the University of Chicago Press in 2019.
+While publishing scholarly work as an academic, it was not until retirement as professor emeritus that Dr. Konda published his first and only book, Conspiracies of Conspiracies, with the University of Chicago Press.
 It traces the United States' obsession with conspiratorial thought through history.
-Conspiracies of Conspiracies details centuries of sinister speculations—from antisemitism and anti-Catholicism to UFOs and reptilian humanoids—and their often incendiary outcomes.

 The book was described as "the most comprehensive intellectual history of American conspiracy theories yet produced..." by The American Historical Review.
+Kirkus Reviews praised the book and said it was a book that "deserves wide circulation and consideration but that is likely to be drowned out in all the conspiratorial noise".

-He was asked to discuss his perspective on conspriacism on the BBC radio program Thinking Allowed, where host Laurie Taylor explored the extent to which certain countries and people are more inclined to believe in them.
+He was asked to discuss his perspective on conspiracism on the BBC radio program Thinking Allowed, where host Laurie Taylor explored the extent to which certain countries and people are more inclined to believe in them.
+In 2020, he participated in the event Lockdown Live: The Politics of Truth, a discussion on the effects of conspiracism hosted by Red Pepper, with Marcus Gilroy-Ware, Sarah Jaffe, and Hilary Wainwright.